Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Do not ignore the passion that burns in you.
-Spend time to discover your gift."
+> "Troubles are often the tools by which God fashions us for better things."
-> — **Steve Harvey**
+> — **Henry Ward Beecher**

 ---